Stay safe in the field this fall!

-Now that most of the grain is safely out of the field and in storage bins and the combine is ready to be put away, it’s time to go back to the field and start with fall tillage and application.
-More late nights, but at least there are less moving parts and you can let your guard down right?
-If that’s what you were thinking, then it’s time to revisit some safety tips and common dangers of fall application.
+Once crops are safely out of the field, it’s time to turn your attention to fall tillage and application.
+While it may mean more late nights, at least there are less moving parts, so you can let your guard down, right?
+If that’s what you are thinking, then it’s time to revisit some safety tips and common dangers of fall application.

 Fall application of anhydrous is a common practice that should be carried out with as much caution as any other farm operation, starting with towing the nurse tank from the co-op to the field.
 Whenever you are pulling a nurse tank, always make sure to put a clip in the hitch pin and connect both safety chains to the towing vehicle.

 Anhydrous tanks are heavy and most often pulled by pickups.
 Remember: Many of these tanks do not have their own brakes, so all the stopping power is coming from the pickup, which is only a fraction of the weight of the tank.
 Keep your speed under 25 mph, and be sure the slow-moving vehicle sign and the tender rig are as visible as they can be.

 Whenever you are around NH3, wear long sleeves, pants, non-vented goggles, and a heavy pair of rubber gloves.
 Do not wear contacts.
 Always ensure there is plenty of water readily available and you know where it’s at in the event of an emergency.

 Another safety concern during the fall application season centers around dry fertilizer application.
 Whether it is a strip-till machine or a dry spreader box, each has its own dangers that need to be acknowledged.

 Dry fertilizers attract moisture, so when in contact with skin, it can lead to minor skin burns that are generally a minor discomfort.
 This can be avoided by wearing proper clothing.
 Long sleeves, pants, gloves, and a hat should be worn to minimize contact, and exposed skin should be washed several times a day.